 Encourage these groups to take your pledge or make a commitment to your cause.
 Acknowledge and celebrate that commitment as a way to enlist others to join in.

-- Organic lawn care professional
+- Organic lawn care professionals

-- Civic, faith-based and community organizations
+- Civic, faith-based, and community organizations

 - Business community